 Belonging leads to believing

-Gallup research helps us understand that when people have a deep sense of belonging within their parish, they are more likely to be spiritually committed and to live their lives as people of faith in the world.
-The sort of parish life that fosters such belonging does not simply happen.
+Gallup research helps us understand that when people have a deep sense of belonging within their faith community, they are more likely to be spiritually committed and to live their lives as people of faith in the world.
+The sort of community life that fosters such belonging does not simply happen.
 It takes leaders, committed to forming their people as a community, through which they will become engaged within the parish.
 Through the parish, people are led to encounter Christ, grow as disciples, and share their talents, time, resources, and faith with others as good stewards.

 Think of the people in the gospels who encountered and were encountered by Jesus: the small group of disciples who accompanied him from town to town; Martha, Mary and Lazarus; the Samaritan woman at the well.
 Each found him or herself feeling a deep connection to Jesus and, having met him, came to believe in him.
 Their belief shaped their lives; they openly shared their faith with others; they were transformed as people, and those around them were touched as a result.
 “Each of these people, touched by Christ Jesus, responded to him and so became part of the story of salvation.”
 (GMD, 1)

-Their experience is echoed in the story of the early Christian communities, and in our parish communities in the present.
+Their experience is echoed in the story of the early Christian communities, and in our faith communities in the present.
 The life of Christian men and women who have a deep feeling of belonging to Christ and to one another is compelling; just as those who came first into relationship with Jesus came to believe in him and drew others to him as a result, so, too, those who are deeply rooted in a relationship with Christ believe and draw others to Christ today.

 Social Science Meets Catholic Theology